Tourism Marketing: A Collaborative Approach

 The Facts

-According to US Travel Association, in 2016 (2017 data isn’t yet available) domestic and international travelers to New York spent $76.4 billion!
-That alone is reason enough to encourage the travelling public to travel often and for longer periods of time.
+According to the U.S. Travel Association, domestic and international travelers to the United States spent $1.1 Trillion in 2019.
 We also know that the modern tourist is more attracted to experiential-based travel and less focused on merely visiting and sightseeing.

-Leaders in New York State’s tourism industry are finding ways to work together to provide an inviting and highly desired travel experience that meets the needs of our many visitors.
-There are many partnerships that have been formed both regionally and state-wide offering travel itineraries with multiple locations.
-I’ve been involved in several projects that offer these types of itineraries and have seen first-hand the success they bring.
+Leaders in the travel, tourism & hospitality industry are finding ways to work together to provide an inviting and highly desired travel experience that meets the needs of their many visitors.
+Many partnerships formed both regionally and state-wide offer travel itineraries with multiple locations.
+I’ve worked on several projects offering these types of itineraries and seen first-hand the success they bring.

 Although working as a collaborative competitor is not a simple undertaking, creating these strategic alliances is well worth the effort.
 To put together a travel plan that includes multiple locations and geographic regions takes a lot of hard work.
 There must be clear goals established, and open communication.
 Everyone must do their part and at the same time be mindful that all involved are comfortable with the direction and ultimate final product.